open-coding/PartyManifestoWordEvaluation/README.md

 Das ursprüngliche Ziel war es Substantive innerhalb eines Textes inkl.
 Wortstamm zu identifizieren und diese zu zählen.
 Es bedarf jedoch eines Online-Wörterbuchs um einzelne Wörter zu prüfen.
 In Zukunft könnte man das Skript an solch ein Online-Wörterbuch anbinden.

+## Copyright Notice
-* THE *.TXT, *.PDF OR *.DOC files in this repository are not under MIT LICENSE ! *
+THE *.TXT, *.PDF OR *.DOC files in this repository are not under MIT LICENSE !!
-* They are the property of their respective owners (the party they belong to) *
+They are the property of their respective owners (the party they belong to)